 Here's a sneak peek of the 2009 tribute collection:

 The 2009 tribute collection will be available at Louis Vuitton boutiques worldwide beginning January 9th.

 The Book by Rizzoli:

-A comprehensive book on Stephen Sprouse by Roger Padilha and Mauricio Padilha will be published in January of 2009 by Rizzoli.
+The Stephen Sprouse Book by Roger Padilha and Mauricio Padilha will be published in January of 2009 by Rizzoli.
 It will include many never before seen works of art, photographs, sketches and interviews with many of Stephen's colleagues, friends, and family and pay tribute to his extraordinary career.